Bookkeeping Pricing Guide: Understanding Service Fees

 4. Scope of Services Needed

-The level of bookkeeping service that a business needs directly affects bookkeeping costs.
-There are two price packages: the basic and comprehensive packages.
+The level of bookkeeping service your business needs directly affects the cost.
+Generally, there are two types of packages:

 5. A Bookkeeper's Experience and Expertise